 Select that button and click through the prompts, including:

-- Inputting category of your business (you’ll probably want to choose “Product/Service”).
+- Inputting the category of your business (you’ll probably want to choose “Product/Service”).

 - Choosing the type of business account that best describes you (“Business” is probably the right choice for your home inspection company)